MahdiAbabneh/MahdiAbabneh/README.md

 ## Full-Stack Mobile Developer

 Welcome to my GitHub profile!
-I'm a passionate Full Stack Mobile Developer, currently based in Amman, Jordan.
+I'm a passionate Full Stack Mobile Developer.
 I'm dedicated to crafting Mobile Apps solutions that combine creativity with technical excellence..
 Here's a glimpse of what I bring to the table:

 - 🔭 **Experience**: Skilled in mobile development with a focus on user-friendly and scalable apps.
 - 🌟 **Skills**: Java, Dart, PHP, SQL, Flutter, Spring Boot, Laravel.
 - 🌐 **Web Technologies**: Strong background in backend development with Laravel and Spring Boot.
+- 🤖 **AI Enthusiast**: Interested in using AI to make apps smarter and more intuitive.
+- 🎨 **Design**: Focused on clean, simple, and effective design.
+- 📚 **Continuous Learning**:  Always learning new tools and keeping up with the latest tech trends.

 ### 🚀 Check out my Apps